 name | arguments | returns |

-For the single specified species, assign the requested list of concentration values to all the bins,
+For the single specified chemical species, assign the requested list of concentration values to all the bins,

 in row order first (top to bottom) and then in column order.